directdemocracy-vote/www/white_paper.md

 The app integrity check prevents malicious users from using a modified app to cheat or to extract sensitive data.
 The operating system integrity check prevents malicious users from modifying the behavior of the app at run-time or extracting sensitive data.
 These features are currently offered by the [Android Play Integrity](https://developer.android.com/google/play/integrity) and the [Apple iOS DeviceCheck](https://developer.apple.com/documentation/devicecheck).
-An integrity check is performed each time a citizen wants to publish a citizen, commitment or registration publication.
+An integrity check is performed each time a citizen wants to publish a citizen, certificate or registration publication.
 If the check is successful, the app will also sign the publication on server-side of the app and publish it at the notary indicated by the client-side of the app.
 This way, the notary has no clue on the IP address of the client.